-This model has emphasized several points about non-profits and the differences between non-profits and profit-maximizing firms.
-First, non-profits will be more oriented towards the desires of their elite workers than for-profit firms.
-In particular, non-profits will cater to the workers who have direct contact with the CEO.
-This difference between nonprofits and for-profits will be most visible among the richest non-profit firms.
+This model has emphasized several points about nonprofits and the differences between nonprofits and profit-maximizing firms.
+First, non-profits will be more oriented toward the desires of their elite workers than for-profit firms.
+In particular, nonprofits will cater to the workers who have direct contact with the CEO.
+This difference between nonprofits and for-profits will be most visible among the richest nonprofit organizations.
 As nonprofits become poorer, they will more closely resemble for-profit firms.

-Second, non-profits will offer lower wages than for-profit firms, unless worker control has cut off any labor market competition.
+Second, nonprofits will offer lower wages than for-profit firms, unless worker control has cut off any labor market competition.
 These lower wages are compensating differentials for greater control over the working environment.
-Third, non-profits will be less oriented towards the interests of consumers and their policies will be much less likely to shift with changes in consumer demand.
+Third, nonprofits will be less oriented toward the interests of consumers and their policies will be much less likely to shift with changes in consumer demand.
 This will depend on the degree to which there is profound product market competition.
-Four, non-profits will on the other hand be much more likely to shift policies with changes in their CEO.
-Finally, non-profit behavior.
+Four, nonprofits will on the other hand be much more likely to shift policies with changes in their CEO.
+Finally, nonprofit behavior is likely to show much more profound "income effects" than for-profit behavior.